Dnncha/dnncha.github.io/_posts/2015-10-06-how-to-add-a-custom-domain-to-github-pages-with-namecheap.md

 title: "How to add a custom domain to GitHub Pages with Namecheap"
 date: 2015-10-06 19:31:36
 image: '/assets/img/'
-description: "Adding a domain to Github pages with a domain you picked up from Namecheap is pretty straightforward. "
+description: "I've written up the steps for Namecheap users, in case you've found yourself scratching your head at the new DNS configuation page. "
 tags:
 - github pages
 - jekyll